MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-registry/delete-operation-issues.md

 > [!NOTE]
 > You must replace the values of the `--name`, `--registry`, `--repository` and `--image` parameters in the following commands.

-1. Check if there is any lock at the repository level.
+1. Check if there are any locks at the repository level.
 In the output, if `writeEnabled` is `false`, the repository is locked.

     ```CLI
     az acr repository show --name myregistry --repository myrepo --output jsonc
     ```
-2. Check if there is any lock in the repository manifest digest level:
+2. Check locks at the repository manifest digest level:

     ```CLI

     az acr manifest list-metadata -registry myregistry -name myrepo
     ```
-3. Check if any lock in the repository image tag level:
+3. Check locks at the repository image tag level:

     ```CLI
     az acr repository show --name myregistry --image imagename:tag --output jsonc